-In 2018, you could find UTZ labeled products in 130 countries.
-Around 1300 companies sourced UTZ certified cocoa, coffee, and tea; enough to make 24.1 billion bars of chocolate, 62.2 billion cups of coffee, and 3.8 billion cups of tea.
+In 2019, you could find UTZ labeled products in 144 countries.
+Around 1300 companies sourced UTZ certified cocoa, coffee, and tea; enough to make 70 million bars of chocolate, 160 million cups of coffee, and 10 million cups of tea every day.
 Phan concludes: “The data can be complicated, but no matter which measure you use, we can see that the UTZ certification program has an enormous reach!”

 The new certification data reports are available here.